 How Do You Take a Florida ADI Course?

-The Florida ADI course is a 12-hour traffic school, and can only be taken with a provider approved by the state of Florida.
+The Florida ADI course is a 12-hour traffic school, and can only be taken with a provider authorized by the state of Florida.
 There are two course options:

 You can take a classroom course, in which you attend a physical classroom on a set schedule.